Trandolapril and verapamil (Oral)

 Precautions While Using trandolapril and verapamil

 It is very important that your doctor check your progress at regular visits to make sure trandolapril and verapamil is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Using trandolapril and verapamil while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using trandolapril and verapamil, tell your doctor right away.

 Dizziness, lightheadedness, or fainting may also occur, especially when you get up from a lying or sitting position or if you have been taking a diuretic (water pill).
-Make sure you know how you react to the medicine before you drive, use machines, or do other things that could be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how trandolapril and verapamil affects you.
 If you feel dizzy, lie down so you do not faint.
 Then sit for a few moments before standing to prevent the dizziness from returning.
 If you faint, stop using trandolapril and verapamil and call your doctor right away.

 Check with your doctor right away if you become sick while taking trandolapril and verapamil, especially with severe or continuing nausea, vomiting, or diarrhea.
 These conditions may cause you to lose too much water or salt and may lead to low blood pressure.
 You can also lose water by sweating, so drink plenty of water during exercise or in hot weather.

-trandolapril and verapamil may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Trandolapril and verapamil may cause serious allergic reactions, including anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using trandolapril and verapamil.

 Check with your doctor if you have a fever, chills, or sore throat.
-These may be symptoms of an infection resulting from low white blood cell countss.
+These may be symptoms of an infection resulting from low white blood cells.

 Hyperkalemia (high potassium in the blood) may occur while you are using trandolapril and verapamil.
 Check with your doctor right away if you have the following symptoms: abdominal or stomach pain, confusion, difficulty with breathing, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, shortness of breath, or weakness or heaviness of the legs.
-Do not use supplements or salt substitutes containing potassium or without first checking with your doctor.
+Ask your doctor before you use any medicine, supplement, or salt substitute containing potassium.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.